OmarLaham/RW-Buddy/README.md

 # RW-Buddy
-AI Agent That Brings Joy Back Into Remote-Workers Life by suggesting a daily plan that contains working places.
+An AI Agent That Brings Joy Back Into Remote-Workers Life by suggesting a daily plan that contains places to visit for working and having fun.

 ## Features:
 - Day plan generating using **Google Places API** and according to search criteria.
 Two plans are generated so the user can use.